andymuniz/DungeonGenerator/README.md

 # *Note*
 I should write instructions on how to setup GLFW and GLEW and Visual studio here.
-Using a CMAKE project would also work but I don't know how to make one.
+Using a CMAKE project would also work.